One-loop evolution of twist-2 generalized parton distributions: Acknowledgements

 \section{Acknowledgements}

+We thank P. Sznajder for helping us spot a bug in the code of Ref.~\cite{Vinnikov:2006xw}.
 This project is partially supported in part by the State Agency for Research of the Spanish Ministry of Science and Innovation through the grants PID2019-106080GB-C21, PCI2022-132984, PID2022-136510NB-C31, PID2022-136510NB-C33 and CNS2022-135186, by the Basque Government through the grant IT1628-22, as well as by the European Union Horizon 2020 research and innovation program under grant agreement Num.
 824093 (STRONG-2020).
 OdR is supported by the MIU (Ministerio de Universidades, Spain) fellowship FPU20/03110.
 SR is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – grant number 409651613 (Research Unit FOR 2926), subproject 430915355.